openstack-archive/tripleo-incubator/README.rst

 <https://wiki.openstack.org/wiki/Ironic>` - Ironic is the default.
 Both are
 tested in our CI process.

-Eventually, we will have the Heat instance we use to deploy both the undercloud and overcloud hosted in the undercloud.
+Eventually, we will have the Heat instance hosted in only the undercloud, which we'll use to deploy both the undercloud and overcloud.
 That depends on a full-HA setup so that we can upgrade itself using rolling deploys... and we haven't implemented the full HA setup yet.
 Today, we deploy the undercloud from a Heat instance hosted in a seed cloud just big enough to deploy the undercloud.
 Then the undercloud